Kyria-msf/MyCart/README.md

 {
    {
         "id": 1,
-        "name": "Product One",
+        "name": "Cart One",
-        "slug": "product-one",
+        "slug": "cart-one",
-        "description": "This is product one",
+        "description": "This is cart one",
         "price": "899.99",
         "created_at": "2021-09-24T19:52:06.000000Z",
         "updated_at": "2021-09-24T20:44:23.000000Z"